Film, theater, sound installation examples:

 Prefabricated tracks, samples thrown in and trumpet solos born of the moment, ranging from a squeak to a hymn, make Brody’s performances an experience in their own right.
 The noisily atmospheric and the distinctively peeling, the melodic and the rhythmic enter into a liaison that gives the lyrics a second life.
 After centuries of closeness, the contemporary poem and the song have a hard time with each other for many reasons.
 The way in which Brody’s music takes on the voices of poets from different languages and regions, without completely assimilating them, perhaps there is a future that we no longer dare to hope for.

-ABOUT PAUL BRODY
+ABOUT PAUL BRODY:

 Not Jewish Enough?